andre-f-costa/CSC212final/README.md

 file following the linux file format with "/mnt/" at the start.
 >Example "/mnt/c/CSC/project/testimages/test.ppm"
 >
 The above would create a file called "test.ppm" inside of the testimages folder.
+The GUI also will automatically open the outputted file for anything besides the Koch triangle.
+In order to do this properly, your computer must have something to handle .ppm files.
+In our testing, GIMP worked best.

 ## Hilbert curves
 ### Note